 3.)
 Watering –

 Continue watering your garden (if it doesn’t rain) to encourage roots to probe deep for nutrients and moisture.
 Water in the early morning, if possible.
-Evening sprinkling can cause fungal problems on plants.
+Evening sprinkling can cause fungal problems on plants and invite diseases.

 4.)
 Planting –